-The guidelines in this part apply to every object brought to the Fair.
-All objects must be of excellent quality and meet the standards expected at the Fair.
+The guidelines in this part apply to every object on display in TEFAF Online.
+All objects must be of excellent quality and meet the standards expected by TEFAF.
 Buyers must amongst others be protected from badly and/or over restored objects.
-Specific guidelines that relate to particular areas of collecting or types of object can be found in part VII, Sections.
+Specific guidelines that relate to particular areas of collecting or types of object can be found in part VI, Sections.